What to do in the garden in September

 This is a good time to replenish dried herbs, which lose their pungency after a period of storage.
 Ideal herbs for drying are Oregano, Sage, Mint and also, Thyme and Rosemary, although as hardy perennials, we can pick them all year round.

-With the tender Herbs Basil, Coriander, dill & Mint, it is best to pot them up later in the month and bring in under glass ahead of any autumn chill.
+Tender Herbs such as Basil, Coriander, and dill it is best to pot up later in the month and bring in under glass ahead of any autumn chill.